The Ables is a Young Adult novel written by Jeremy Scott, one of the founders of CinemaSins.

 - Faux Affably Evil: Finch seems pleasant enough at first.
 The act falls apart by the climax.

-- Heroic Sacrifice: Henry in Strings, to stop Marian Ettinger.
+- In Strings, Henry does this to stop Marian Ettinger.

 - Karma Houdini: Finch teleports away with a number of his surviving followers before the bombs hit.
 Though now he's the most wanted man in the United States.